The Camping & Caravanning Club Logo

 Why stop camping when the temperatures drop?
 Although we know many of you love camping in warm weather, our founding members of the Camping and Caravanning Club happily pitched their tents in the snow back in 1906, and they had a brrr-illiant time.

 Winter camping can be a wonderful adventure.
 Keep yourself warm by packing extra layers of clothing, a few fluffy blankets and a winter tent.
-If you’re still a bit cold, consider buying a camping heater.
+If you’re still a bit cold, consider investing in a camping heater that is suitable for your tent or camping unit.
 With a portable heater to hand, you can enjoy camping all year round.

 There aren’t many purpose-built camping heaters on the market, so it’s important to check whether the camping heater you’re looking to buy is safe to use in a tent.